 Precursor to Addiction

-In one eye-opening study, it was found that 70 percent of 12-17 year olds who spent time on social media daily were five times more likely to use tobacco, three times more likely to use alcohol and twice as likely to use marijuana compared to their peers who were not on social media as frequently.
+In one eye-opening study, it was found that 70 percent of 12-17-year-olds who spent time on social media daily were five times more likely to use tobacco, three times more likely to use alcohol and twice as likely to use marijuana compared to their peers who were not on social media as frequently.

 Researchers in Greece found a similar relationship between teens who spent excessive time on social media and the risk of substance abuse.
-The study looked at 14-19 year olds, and those who were considered addicted to the internet also showed a higher likelihood of abusing drugs.
+The study looked at 14-19-year-olds, and those who were considered addicted to the internet also showed a higher likelihood of abusing drugs.

-It’s believed that the same personality traits that drive addictive behavior on the internet – impulsiveness, recklessness, aggressiveness and nonconformity – may also drive the risk of substance abuse in teens.
+It’s believed that the same personality traits that drive addictive behavior on the internet – impulsiveness, recklessness, aggressiveness, and nonconformity – may also drive the risk of substance abuse in teens.
 This age group is also impressionable, and spending a lot of time online can shape their perceptions about drugs and alcohol.

 Online pharmacies make it possible for people to get prescription medications without ever seeing a doctor.
-As many as 85 percent of online pharmacies may not even require a prescription, or they accept faxed prescriptions, which make it possible for forgeries to occur.
+As many as 85 percent of online pharmacies may not even require a prescription, or they accept faxed prescriptions, which makes it possible for forgeries to occur.
 In the last couple of years, law enforcement has cracked down on online pharmacies, but the reality is that they are going to exist in this technology-driven world.

 Aside from online pharmacies, there are also internet drug marketplaces, which are essentially underground illicit dealers.
 Perhaps one of the largest of its kind was Silk Road, which was shut down by the FBI in October 2013.
-Silk Road connected buyers and sellers through an online forum, selling drugs such as heroin, ecstasy, marijuana, LSD, cocaine, amphetamines and more.
+Silk Road connected buyers and sellers through an online forum, selling drugs such as heroin, ecstasy, marijuana, LSD, cocaine, amphetamines, and more.